slukits/tddflow/README.md

 tests; i.e. noise through repetition is down to a minimum while our IDE will still offer us the T-API because of the type hinting.

-To make this little exercise (more) useful we want to add also a pyunit command
+To make this little exercise (more) useful we want to add also a tddflow command

 ```
-    python -m pyunit
+    python -m tddflow
 ```

 which should watch the modules of the package it was executed in